-If your nonprofit organization is one of the 275,000 nonprofit groups that has recently lost its tax-exempt status from the IRS, what should you do now?
+If your nonprofit organization is one of the 500,000 nonprofit groups that has lost its tax-exempt status from the IRS, what should you do now?

 1. Communicate with Donors and Stakeholders.

-Be proactive about communicating with your donors and transparent in explaining that your nonprofit’s tax-exempt status has been revoked – and explain why.
+Tell your donors and be transparent in explaining that your nonprofit’s tax-exempt status has been revoked – and explain why.
 You can assure donors that while donations given before the effective date of revocation are still deductible, future gifts are not, until such time as the nonprofit receives recognition from the IRS that is it once again tax-exempt.

 If your donors need more information on the deductibility of their gifts, refer them to IRS Publication 526 (describes that gifts are deductible only when given to a “qualified” organization) and IRS Publication 557 (p.
 20).
 Donors to charitable nonprofit organizations may rely on the organization’s determination letter or listing in IRS Publication 78 to determine the deductibility of contributions until the IRS publishes a notice on IRS.gov that the organization’s 501(c)(3) exempt status has been automatically revoked.